 On November 21, 1985, Jonathan Pollard, a U.S. naval intelligence employee, and his wife Ann Pollard were charged with selling classified documents to Israel for \$2,500 per month over an 18-month period.
 The Israeli government said the spy network, headed by former Israeli intelligence officer Raphael Eitan, was a renegade operation.
 In March 1987, Pollard was sentenced to life in prison, and his wife to two consecutive five-year terms.
 Four Israelis were also indicted, including Israeli Air Force Col. Aviem Sella.
 Israel promoted both Sella and Eitan, although Sella's command of a major air base and promotion were rescinded after negative U.S. reactions.
 Israelis continue to complain that Pollard received an excessively harsh sentence.
-Ann Pollard was granted Israeli citizenship in January 1996.
+Ann Pollard was released in 1990, and moved to Israel where she divorced Jonathan Pollard.
+Pollard was granted Israeli citizenship in January 1996.
 Israel sought Pollard's release as part of the 1998 Wye negotiations with the Palestinians.
 President Clinton took that matter under advisement.
-(See CRS Report RS20001, Jonathan Pollard: Background and Considerations for Presidential Clemency, December 21, 1998.)
+(See CRS Report RS20001, Jonathan Pollard: Background and Considerations for Presidential Clemency.)